Cinnamon screech owl: Taxonomy and systematics

 The cinnamon screech owl was first described to science in 1986, one of several Megascops owls described at about that time.
 Its specific epithet honors Roger Tory Peterson, "the father of modern field guides".
-Its exact relationships to others of its genus are inexact, but it is thought to be most closely relate to the rufescent screech owl (M. ingens) and cloud-forest screech owl (M. marshalli).
+Its exact relationships to others of its genus are inexact, but it is thought to be most closely related to the rufescent screech owl (M. ingens) and cloud-forest screech owl (M. marshalli).
 It is monotypic.

 Description

 The cinnamon screech owl is a small screech owl, 23 to 24 cm long and weighing 88 to 119 g.
-Adults have has a warm brown facial disc with a blackish border and the rest of the face is buffy.
+Adults have a warm brown facial disc with a blackish border and the rest of the face is buffy.
 They have dark brown eyes, a blue-gray bill, and medium-length "ear" tufts.
-Their upperparts are cinnamon brown with fine darker brown and buffy vermiculation.
-The wings and tail are cinnamon as well with brownish and blackis bars.
-The underparts are a rich cinnamon buff with some warm brown wavy marks on the throat and chest.
+Their upper parts are cinnamon brown with fine darker brown and buffy vermiculation.
+The wings and tail are cinnamon with brownish and blackish bars.
+Their undersides are a rich cinnamon buff with some warm brown wavy marks on the throat and chest.
 No juvenile has been described.